 Given how big a deal sex seems to be, a better comparison would be to flying a plane.
 No one in their right mind would dream of flying a plane without proper training and practice!

-In any event, this is one of those movies that you read about and think, that sounds like a movie I really ought to watch.
+In any event, this is one of those movies that I read about and thought, that sounds like a movie I really ought to watch.
 One of these days.
 When I have the time.
-And I’m in the right mood.
+And am in the right mood.
 But definitely really ought to watch it.
 One of these days…